Sustainable cities and settlement systems

 Cities and settlement systems are never the result of singular actions of individual institutions.
 Rather, they take shape over time – be it the gradual accretion of historical city fabric and settlement landscapes, or the rapid transformations of ‘modernisation’.
 The temporality of change also has a trajectory.
 In this sense, sustainable cities and settlement systems must be shaped according to more cyclical, rather than linear, trajectories, in which the many and varied lifecycles of landscapes, buildings and infrastructures are taken into account.

-The first phase of FCL Global includes eight research modules:
+The third phase of FCL Global includes these eight research modules:

 Resilient Blue-Green Infrastructures

 Enabling Transformation Towards Livable and Climate-Resilient Flood-Prone Landscapes of Tropical Cities